freshcodes/katex-rails/README.md

 For information on how to use KaTeX please see: https://github.com/khan/katex

+### Precompiling

+All the fonts are automatically added to the precompile list.
+If you'd like to precompile katex.js and katex.css for separate inclusion, then just add the following to your application config.

+    config.assets.precompile += ['katex/katex.css', 'katex/katex.js']

 ## License

 KaTeX Rails is licensed under the MIT (LICENSE.txt) license.